BarthPaleologue/Blog/content/posts/HXPBD/index.md

 subtitle: "HPBD meets XPBD for real-time simulations"
 image: ""
 tags: ["IMA904", "IG3DA", "Simulation", "XPBD", "HPBD", "Physics", "C++"]
-draft: true
 ---

 I have been making a soft body simulation in C++ for my IMA904/IG3DA class at Telecom Paris, and I thought I could share my project report here!
 This one is quite light on the implementation details and is more focused on the high level ideas.

+I added many example videos from the original report to make it more interesting to read!

+Anyway, here is what you can expect from this article:

+{{< youtube JaQAZ1Kaw9I >}}

 The full source code is as always available under a public license on Github (see the link at the end of the article).

 I hope you will enjoy it!

-{{< youtube JaQAZ1Kaw9I >}}

 ## Abstract

 Soft bodies are a notoriously challenging field of computer simulations.
-Making it real-time brings additional constraints, requiring trade offs between performance and accuracy.
-Since more than a decade, the Position Based Dynamics family of simulation methods have been very successful at making good looking soft bodies in real-time.
+Making it real-time brings additional constraints (very funny PBD joke haha), requiring trade offs between performance and accuracy.
+Since more than a decade, the Position Based Dynamics (PBD) family of simulation methods have been very successful at making good looking soft bodies in real-time.
 From the original PBD [Tsai 2017] method came improvements to stability and convergence speed with Hierarchical Position Based Dynamics (HPBD) [Müller 2008] and eXtended Position Based Dynamics (XPBD) [Macklin et al. 2016].

 Although my initial goal was to implement HPBD, combining it with XPBD felt very natural and yield powerful results.

 ![Result](<Capture d’écran du 2024-02-07 20-44-49.png>)

-## Introduction
+## Introduction to PBD

+Just for starters, I will briefly describe the core concepts of PBD, and how it differs from classic rigid body simulations.

+### Particles vs Rigid bodies

+In rigid body physics, the object is often represented as one single entity.
+This is not enough to simulate soft bodies, as we need to make local changes to the object (stretching, bending...).

+In PBD, every object is represented by a set of particles (usually the vertices of the triangle mesh), allowing the PBD solver to manipulate them separately, creating deformations.

+### Forces vs Constraints

+In rigid body physics, forces are simulated to make the object move in a realistic way, with some variations including impulses to modify the velocity of the object in the case of collisions.

+PBD uses a totally different approach.
+Instead of simulating forces, PBD directly modifies the positions of the particles!
+(Hence Position in Position based dynamics).

+How does it work?
+The particles are linked together by constraints, that must be satisfied at every frame.
+Constraints can be of many types: 2 particles must keep the same distance, 4 particles must keep a constant volume, a particle must stay at a fixed position, etc.

+If you have a flat piece of cloth for example, you can create distance constraints between every pair of neighboring vertices, and then add a fixed constraint to the 4 corners of the cloth to make a deformable kind of trampoline.

+The constraints can be hard, meaning for the distance constraint that the distance between the 2 particles must be exactly the same as the initial distance, or soft, meaning that the distance can vary a little bit.
+The stiffness of the constraint will determine how much the distance can vary.

+Here is a visual example of decreasing the stiffness of the distance and bending constraints:

+{{< video src="stiffness" >}}

+For the piece of cloth example, we would want the distance constraints to be soft, and the fixed constraints to be hard, so that the cloth can stretch, while the corners stay in place.

+At every frame, the PBD solver will take the constraints of all particles and move the particles in order to satisfy the constraints!

+To perform collisions, constraints are created every frame between the particles from one body and the triangles (3 particles) of another body, pulling them apart to prevent penetration.

+If you want to read the paper to have a more detailled explanation, you can get the paper [here](https://matthias-research.github.io/pages/publications/posBasedDyn.pdf) [Müller et al. 2007].

+## Motivation

 Even though Position Based Dynamics comes in different flavors, they are all based on the same fundamental concepts.
 Each object is represented as a set of particles, whose positions change based on constraints (distance, volume, collision...) instead of simulating forces like in classic rigid body simulations.